Ryan Giggs: Gagging order

 In May 2011, it was reported in non-UK media sources that Giggs was the identity of CTB in CTB v News Group Newspapers, a footballer who had obtained an anonymised gagging order in relation to an alleged extra-marital affair with model Imogen Thomas.
 Giggs took legal action against the social networking site Twitter after he was named by a user in a list of identities of individuals who had allegedly taken out so-called "super-injunctions".
 A blogger for Forbes magazine remarked that Giggs had "not heard of the Streisand effect," observing that mentions of his name had increased significantly after the case against Twitter had been reported.

 On 22 May 2011, the Sunday Herald, a Scottish newspaper, published a thinly-disguised photograph of Giggs on its front page, with the word "CENSORED" covering his eyes.
 Sunday Herald editor Richard Walker stated that the London High Court ruling had no force in Scotland, unless copies of the paper were sold in England or Wales.
 On 23 May, the gagging order set off a political controversy, with Prime Minister David Cameron commenting that the law should be reviewed to "catch up with how people consume media today".
 On the same day, Liberal Democrat MP John Hemming used parliamentary privilege to name Giggs as CTB.

 Arrest and trial

-On 3 November 2020, Giggs was arrested on suspicion of two counts of assault against his ex-girlfriend, Kate Greville, and her younger sister, Emma.
-He denied the charges against him.
+On 3 November 2020, Giggs was arrested on suspicion of two counts of assault against his ex-girlfriend Kate Greville and her younger sister Emma.

-In April 2021, he was charged with assault causing actual bodily harm to Kate Greville and common assault against Emma Greville, as well as coercive and controlling behaviour against Kate.
+In April 2021, he was charged with assault that caused actual bodily harm to Kate Greville as well as coercive and controlling behaviour against her.
 On 28 April, he appeared in court, where he denied the charges.

 His trial began on 8 August 2022.
 The jury of seven women and four men was discharged on 31 August, having been unable to reach a verdict on any of the charges.
-Giggs will face a retrial on 31 July 2023.
+On 18 July 2023, two weeks before he was due to face a retrial, Giggs was cleared as the Crown Prosecution Service withdrew charges.
+The prosecutor said that Kate Greville was unwilling to give evidence in the retrial.